 - 3 audio file types: AAC, MP3 and Vorbis.

-- 2 streaming protocols: HLS and RTMP.
+- 2 streaming protocols: HLS and DASH.

 - RSS feeds, using enclosures or the Media or JWPlayer extension.